tsoibet/Retreive-Process-and-Visualize-Data-with-Python/README.md

 First, run Retrieve.py to retrieve data from an open data source on internet.
 Next, run Process.py to clean up the raw data.
-Then, run Visualise_Barchart.py to creata a js file for visualization.
+Then, run Visualise_Barchart.py (or Visualise_Map.py) to creata a js file for visualization.
-Last, open Visualise_Barchart.html to see result.
+Last, open Visualise_Barchart.html (or Visualise_Map.html) to see result.